 If you’re a woman who uses the internet, there is a really good (like 99%) chance that you’ve encountered a male troll.
 And if you haven’t?
 Well, please share your secrets because those fuckers are lurking everywhere.
 A study recently confirmed what women of the internet already knew; men are more likely to be internet trolls.
 And spoiler alert, it’s because they’re more antisocial and narcissistic.

 I’d like to meet the Captain Obvious who conducted this study and shake their hand.
 But of course, there are going to be men, and women, who shout #notallmen.
 My head hurts from my eyes rolling so hard.

 The study, which was conducted by researchers from Brunel University and Goldsmiths, University of London, used Facebook as their social media platform of choice.
-According to the study, people basically use social media in two ways: prosocial, which means that you’re using it to make connections and maintain relationships, or antisocial, which means you’re using it to get attention and be
+According to the study, people basically use social media in two ways: prosocial, which means that you’re using it to make connections and maintain relationships, or antisocial, which means you’re using it to get attention and be a troll.

 Women mostly use Facebook in a prosocial way.
 It’s a great way to keep in touch with friends and family and join groups where you can find like-minded people.
 More men use Facebook (and social media in general) in an antisocial way.
 They like being assholes for no apparent reason.
 And because of the fact that they’re more inclined to use social media in a negative way, chances are they’re narcissists.